 Patankar et al. put an adaptable ensemble method to identify offensive comments in a language with limited resources, with a specific emphasis on the necessity of meticulous detection [13].
-Gupta et al. introduced a collection of offensive comments in Indic languages, including Malayalam, and introduced a multilingual model named abusexlmr for detecting offensive comments, achieving the most advanced results [12].
-The study on sentiment analysis of code-mixed text in Dravidian languages introduced techniques for sentiment analysis of code-mixed text, which could potentially be applied to Malayalam-English code-mixed data [15].
+Gupta et al. introduced a collection of offensive comments in Indic languages, including Malayalam, and introduced a multilingual model named abusexImr for detecting offensive comments, achieving the most advanced results [12].
+The study on sentiment analysis of code-mixed text in Dravidian languages introduced techniques for sentiment analysis of code-mixed text in Dravidian languages introduced techniques for sentiment analysis of code-mixed text, which could potentially be applied to Malayalam-English code-mixed data [15].
 Furthermore, research papers such as "Understanding Emojis for Sentiment Analysis" [25] and "Pre-Processing and Emoji Classification of WhatsApp Chats for Sentiment Analysis" [23] dealt with the role of emojis in sentiment analysis, which is a relevant factor in analysing Malayalam text.
 While most of the related works in Malayalam that utilize transformer models focus solely on text written in pure native Malayalam script, some studies explore code-mixed text limited to the English/Latin script [1,2,3].
-However, the dataset employed in this study includes not only text written in pure native Malayalam script but also code-mixed text written in English script and a combination of both native Malayalam script and code-mixed script.
+However, the dataset employed in this study includes not only text written in pure native Malayalam script and code-mixed script.
 Promising outcomes for Malayalam offensive detection could be obtained by fine-tuning models like XLMRoBERTa and mBERT using this dataset [12,13].